perissinotti/VIDEOworkshop/README.md

-# Instructional Video Basics (feb.
-4th, 2019) :octocat:
+# Instructional Video Basics :octocat:

-In this repository you will find the videos that were produced during the workshop.
+In this repository you will find the videos that were produced during the workshop (Feb.
+4th, 2019).